bfmartin/ansible-sshknownhosts/README.md

 - aliases: adding aliases for hosts.
 They end up in the known hosts file like this: host1,alias1,alias2 sshkey
+- as an alternative to supplying a host or list of hosts, get the list of hosts from the existing ssh_known_hosts file and re-scan for updates.
 - key: supplying the host key from a string or file instead of looking it up with the ssh-keyscan program.
 - ssh information: use configuration items for ssh used by the